Adam Alexi-Malle

-Adam Alexi-Malle is an Italian actor, singer, dancer and musician.
+Adam Alexi-Malle is an Italian actor.

 Life and career

 Alexi-Malle was born in Siena, Italy.
 His father is from Italy (Sardinian) and his mother is Palestinian-Spanish.
 They emigrated to London, England first, and later to the United States.

 As musician, he began performing at the age of 9, intent on a career as a concert pianist and violinist having trained with Dorothy DeLay and Raphael Bronstein and at the Conservatoire de Paris, the Moscow Conservatory, the Juilliard School and the American Ballet Theatre.
 In the early 1990s, following a course at the Royal Academy of Dramatic Arts in London, he began his acting career.

 He has appeared in such films as Bowfinger, The Man Who Wasn't There, Hidalgo, Celebrity, and Failure to Launch; and on television in numerous guest-starring roles, including in The Sopranos, The West Wing, Alias, and 24.

 On stage, he has performed in the Tony Award-winning and nominated Broadway productions of Titanic and The Threepenny Opera.
 He starred opposite Sam Rockwell and Cara Seymour in the critically acclaimed Off-Broadway premiere of Mike Leigh's Goose-Pimples with The New Group theatre in New York City, garnering nominations as Outstanding Featured Actor from both the Drama Desk and the Outer Critics Circle Awards.

 Alexi-Malle has stated that he is fluent in Italian, French, Spanish, Russian and Arabic.
 He has additionally worked as a voice artist for Late Night with David Letterman, Family Guy and has done voice-overs in video games such as The Bourne Conspiracy, Diablo 3 and Assassin's Creed: Revelations.
 He is a staff audiobook narrator for Penguin Random House Audio having voiced numerous titles including, "The Second Empress", "Letters from Skye", "The Anatomy Lesson", "I Will Never See The World Again", "White Bird - A Wonder Story", and "POV - Point of View".

 Alexi-Malle is the founding owner and CEO of the multimedia production company JP²A²M:worldwide Entertainment Group which includes the subsidiary production entities, Siena Films and virtuosoTV as well as the theatre company, Blistering Muses.